 Romania has the reputation of having some of the best red stags in the world.
 The hunts for these animals is really challenging.
 There is no sitting around in a high seat and waiting, you have to go deep into the forest and listen for one of the big stags - when you hear one, then you begin the stalk.
 It is an intense experience in the mountains, with roaring stags and a real physical challenge.
 Expect a stag of between 7 - 9kg.
 This hunt can be combined with individual hunts for brown bear and wild boar.

-Latin Name: Ursus arctos arctos Subspecies: None in Europe.
+Scientific Name: Ursus arctos arctos Subspecies: None in Europe.
 Distribution: Sweden, Norway, Finland, France, Austria, Switzerland, Italy, Spain and Poland as well as all the Eastern European Countries.
 Habitat: Today only in dense, mixed woodland in mountains, due to persecution.
-Description: Very large animal weighing up to 300 kg, measuring around 100 cm over the shoulder, (some subspecies of...Read more
+Description: Very large animal weighing up to 300 kg, measuring around 100 cm over the shoulder, (some...Read more

-Latin Name: Canis l lupus Subspecies: None in Europe.
+Scientific Name: Canis l lupus Subspecies: None in Europe.
 Distribution: Sweden, Norway, Finland, Italy, Spain and Poland as well as all Eastern European Countries.
 Habitat: Dense forest Description: Reminiscent of a large Alsatian dog, the Wolf weighs around 90 kg, and measures up to 100 cm over the shoulder.
-The legs, however, are longer and thinner, the chest shallower, the head broader...Read more
+The legs, however, are longer and thinner, the chest shallower, the head...Read more

 Our areas lies in the central part of Romania, but we also have access to districts that are only a couple of hours driving from Bucharest.
 All of our districts are a minimum of 7,500- ha. in size.Read more